6 Ideas to Create More Relevant Lead Nurturing Emails

 Try different subject lines (this is my favorite relevancy booster — I find that the less marketing hype used, the better).
 Try different message copy and calls to action.

-The response to your A/B tests will help you understand which style is most relevant and effective with your audience.
+The response to your A/B tests will help you understand which style is most relevant and useful with your audience.
 Try different mediums (don’t only rely on email nurturing).

 Developing lead-nurturing tracks is extremely useful because you can leverage what you’ve learned to reuse that content again and again.

-Read how to create more effective content marketing that your audience will actually be interested in reading here: Content Marketing: Consulting firm nets 388% more leads with 4-step strategy.
+Read how to create more compelling content marketing that your audience will actually be interested in reading here: Content Marketing: Consulting firm nets 388% more leads with 4-step strategy.

 You might also like